67% Funded

 - Architects: WDM Architects

-Lions may be seen sleeping on rocky outcroppings called kopjes (‘kä-pes).
-Meerkats will dig subterranean tunnels, while a lone sentry keeps watch for danger.
-Listen to African bird calls in the immersive Adelson Family Foundation Walkthrough Aviary and Vultures.
+Lions may be seen sleeping on rocky outcroppings called kopjes (‘kä-pes) in the Stephenson Family Foundation Lion Habitat.
+Meerkats will dig subterranean tunnels in the Helmerich Meerkat Exhibit, while a lone sentry keeps watch for danger.
+Listen to African bird calls in the immersive Adelson Family Foundation Walkthrough Aviary and vulture exhibit.
 Experiences will be designed for up-close viewing in the heat of summer and the cold of winter, while providing the animals in our care year-round species-specific habitats.

 Multi-Species Exhibit Complex